OurMachinery/themachinery-books/the_machinery_book/src/troubleshooting.md

 ## Windows 10 Editor

 When it comes to crashes on Windows which you cannot debug yourself.
 You can enable a full crash dumb via the following file `utils/enable-full-dumps.reg`.
 The dumps can be found in the folder `AppData\Local\The Machinery` and then in the  `CrashDumps` folder.
-In case of a error report it can be very helpful to provide access to the crash dump.
+In case of an error report it can be very helpful to provide access to the crash dump.
 You can submit bugs on our public [GitHub issues page](https://github.com/OurMachinery/themachinery-public/issues).
 Please do not forget to mention your current Engine version.

-In order to obtain log files you have to go to the same folder where you can find the CrashDumps (`AppData\Local``\The Machinery`) just this time you can find them in the `Logs` folder.
+In order to obtain log files you have to go to the same folder where you can find the CrashDumps (`AppData\Local\The Machinery`) but they till instead be in the `Logs` subfolder.

 ## Windows 11

 We have not tested windows 11 yet therefore possible problems are to be expected.
-Please report them to us on public [GitHub issues page](https://github.com/OurMachinery/themachinery-public/issues) so we can keep track of them.
+Please report them to us on the public [GitHub issues page](https://github.com/OurMachinery/themachinery-public/issues) so we can keep track of them.

 ## tmbuild cannot find build tools

-In case of a none typical installation of Visual Studios you have to provide to tmbuild the correct environment variables: `TM_VS2017_DIR` or `TM_VS2019_DIR`.
+In case of a non typical installation of Visual Studios you have to provide to tmbuild the correct environment variables: `TM_VS2017_DIR` or `TM_VS2019_DIR`.
 They need to point to the root directory of your Visual Studio installation.